celyes/simple-mvc/README.md

 The most basic and simple PHP MVC framework

-Notice: This project can be used in a production but this isn't what it was developed for, so use it on your own risk.
+Notice: This project can be used in a production but this isn't what it was developed for, so use it at your own risk.

 **requirements**